 Perhaps one of the best ways to make sure you stay globally compliant is to use your resources, including a global compliance partner.
-Employers of record are specifically trained on all things international business and can help you stay on top of international compliance once you open a business location abroad.
+For example, an employer of record (EOR) is specifically trained on all things international business and can provide legal counsel and expertise to help you stay on top of international compliance once you open a business location abroad.

 The Importance of a Global Compliance Partner

-With so many different rules to follow, it can be hard to achieve and maintain global compliance on your own, which is why it is so important to hire a partner, such as an employer of record, when going global.
-This partner can keep track of the ever-changing rules and regulations abroad and help you with other aspects of becoming a global business.
+With so many different rules to follow, it can be hard to achieve and maintain global compliance on your own, which is why it's important to hire a compliance partner like an EOR when going global.